silbermm/genex/README.md

 ## Usage

-`genex generate` will display a generated password on the screen `genex generage -s` will generate a password and allow you to save it
+* `genex generate` will display a generated password on the screen
+* `genex generate -s` will generate a password and allow you to save it

 Once you agree that you want to save the password and enter an account to associate the password to, genex will add it to a file stored by default at `~/.genex/passwords`.